ibm-cloud-docs/openwhisk/pkg_obstorage.md

 You can use the `object-read` action to read from an object in an {{site.data.keyword.cos_full_notm}} bucket.
 {: shortdesc}

-In the following steps, the name `test-bucket` is used as an example.
+In the following steps, the name `test-bucket` as `test.txt` are used as examples parameter values.
 Buckets in {{site.data.keyword.cos_full_notm}} must be globally unique, so you must replace `test-bucket` with a unique bucket name.
 {: note}

 ### Reading an object from a bucket by using the CLI